tminus109/ts/hacker_rank/exercises/plus_minus.md

 Print the ratios of positive, negative and zero values in the array.
 Each value should be printed on a separate line with 6 digits after the decimal.
 The function should not return a value.

-Input Format: The first line contains an integer, n, the size of the array.
-The second line contains n space-separated integers that describe arr[n].
+Input Format: n space-separated integers that describe arr[n].

 Constraints: